mozilla/telemetry-batch-view/README.md

 - Define the new tag in `Tags.scala`
 - Tag some long-running test cases with the new tag
+- Update `.circleci/config.yml`:
-- Update `.travis.yml` to add an a new `env` case to run the new tag
+  - add a new test job to run the new tag
-- Update `.travis.yml` to add the new tag to the list of exclusions for the catch-all test job (last line in the `env` list)
+  - add the new tag to the list of exclusions for the catch-all `test0` job

-### Testing in Dev Airflow with `[skip-tests]`

-It is possible to launch the job locally exactly as it will in production.
-When doing this, we recommend including the string `[skip-tests]` in the `HEAD` commit message.
-This will cause that branch to only deploy the JAR, and skip the tests (which can delay the deploy for up to an hour).

-Note that to do this, you must have AWS credentials.

-First push to an upstream branch:

-    git remote set upstream https://www.github.com/mozilla/telemetry-batch-view
-    git push -u upstream $BRANCH_NAME

-Then follow the instructions for [testing dev changes in Airflow](https://github.com/mozilla/telemetry-airflow#testing-dev-changes)

-### Deploying Changes

-Changes in telemetry-batch-view will be reflected in the [staging Airflow service](https://data-wtmo.stage.mozaws.net) once the build is complete - note that this will take at least 30 minutes.

-From there, run the job and check the output, using either [ATMO](https://analysis.telemetry.mozilla.org) or [Databricks](https://dbc-caf9527b-e073.cloud.databricks.com).

-If the changes pass, tag a [new release in Github](https://help.github.com/articles/creating-releases/) pointing to your commit (if your commit is the `HEAD` on master, then just point at master).
-If you don't have write access to the repository, ask a member of the [telemetry team](https://github.com/orgs/mozilla/teams/telemetry/members).

-#### Auto-deploying Small Changes with `[auto-deploy]`

-In some cases, changes don't need to be run in stage.
-An example of this is adding a new histogram to `main_summary`.
-To skip the staging environment and immediately deploy the changes after merge, simply include the string `[auto-deploy]` in the commit message.
-The CI will tag a new release and deploy it to the production environment.
+  - Update the workflow to run the new test job and make it a dependency for `upload_jar`

 ### Caveats
 If you run into memory issues during compilation time or running the test suite, issue the following command before running sbt: